apostrophecms/apostrophe-documentation/modules/apostrophe-areas/browser-apostrophe-areas-editor.md

 content and avoid a cascade of such messages.
 ### changeOwners(*$item*)
-Take an item that might belong to a different area and make it ours
+Take an item that might belong to a different area and make it ours.
+Implicitly starts autosaving both affected areas
 ### respectLimit()

 ### limitReached()